hashgraph/hedera-mirror-node/README.md

 Besides bug fixes, some features may have changed with this release which need your attention, these will be listed here.

+### Removed unnecessary defaultParseDir parameter from config.json

+This parameter was not necessary.

+### Added prompt to update 0.0.102 file from network during docker build

+./buildimages.sh will prompt whether you want to download the 0.0.102 file from the network (it is recommended you do so the first time).
+If you answer 2 (no), the file will not be downloaded, if you answer 1 (yes), you will be prompted for the following information:

+-Node address in the format of `ip:port` or `host:port`.
+E.g. 192.168.0.2:50211
+-Node ID, the Hedera account for the node (e.g. 0.0.3).
+-Operator ID, your account (e.g. 0.0.2031)
+-Operator key, the private key for your account

 ### Added class to download and parse record files in one step

 This class will download record files and parse the newly downloaded files immediately, then loop back to downloading available record files.